Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Introduction

 The hard part of the proof of the conjecture formulated in \cite{BJGO2} is to derive the Dirichlet boundary conditions from the particle system, i.e. to show, for example, when $\gamma \in (1,2)$ and $0< \theta <\gamma -1$, that the empirical density in a box of size $\varepsilon N$ around site $1$ is close to $\alpha$ in the limit $N\to \infty$ and then $\varepsilon \to 0$.
+This is obtained via a combination of two replacement lemmas{\footnote{Roughly speaking, a replacement lemma consists to control the error when we replace the empirical density in a box of size $k$ around the site $x$ by the empirical density in a box of size $\ell$ around the site $y$ or by a given fixed deterministic density. }}: the first one localized at boundary points with a box of order one; the second one following from a (so-called) one-block and a two-blocks estimates, which allows replacing the occupation variables at a site by averages in a microscopic box of size $\epsilon N$ around that site.
 In \cite{BJGO2} the authors manage to avoid a proof of this claim by imposing the boundary condition at the PDE level in some indirect way.
 This argument fails when $\theta>0$.
 The derivation of the Dirichlet boundary condition we obtain in this paper, valid even for $\theta=0$, is explained in Section \ref{sec:fixing} and differs drastically from the method used in \cite{BJGO2}.
 It relies on the result that we present in Section \ref{MPL} and on a renormalization procedure.
 In the first step of this renormalization procedure we show that we can replace the occupation number at site $1$ by its average in a box of length $\ell_0$ for a certain value of $\ell_0$, which is, unfortunately, not big enough to conclude the proof.
 Then, we use a multi-scale argument (reminiscent of \cite{G,GJ}) which has the following role: we increase the size of $\ell_0$ by doubling it until we reach the needed size $\left\lfloor \varepsilon N \right\rfloor$ of the box.
 Finally, we show that the occupation number at site $1$ can be replaced by $\alpha$ in a proper regime of $\theta$.
 The error that we get by increasing the size of the box from $\ell_0$ to $\left\lfloor \varepsilon N \right\rfloor$ is estimated in Section \ref{MPL}.
 In particular, it permits us to estimate the change of energy of the system when we change the position of particles.
-This result (Lemma \ref{posMPL}) was difficult to prove since particles can perform long jumps and so there is a high number of different configurations contributing to the change of energy.
-Hence, we had to carefully consider all these possibilities to prove the final estimate that we used to show that the PDE actually satisfies the Dirichlet boundary conditions.\\
+This result (Lemma \ref{posMPL}) is technically challenging because we need to make an effective transport of mass in the system and since particles can perform long jumps, there are several ways of transporting particles: either with nearest-neighbor jumps, one big jump or all the other possible paths with several jumps of different size.
+In fact, our proof works because we first localize the box where we do an effective transport of mass, by showing that we can make an average on paths with only two jumps but with all the possible sizes of the jump, and then we show that this mechanism of transporting particles can, in fact, propagate to a microscopic box of size $\epsilon N$, as desired.\\